-Daily data is preferred for hydrologic analysis and modeling Is daily data available from data sources identified in 2.A? $\bigcirc$ Yes $\bigcirc$ No If yes, use daily data and proceed.
-If no, determine if longer time-step is adequate for aquatic effects analysis $\Box$ Study period considers range of expected hydrologic conditions (e.g. wet, average, dry) Are flows: $\bigcirc$ relatively constant throughout a time-step or do they $\bigcirc$ vary significantly within a single time-step? □ If flows are governed by upstream reservoir releases, are releases typically ○ more constant or do they ○ vary day-to-day? : ☐ If there is variation in the flow within a time-step, would the range of variation or changes to flow likely affect aquatic resources? $\bigcirc$ Yes $\bigcirc$ No ☐ Gather input from resource specialists or other regulatory agencies to assis (see also HMG 2.F). t in determination Large variability in flows within a time-step are indicators that finer-resolution sought.
-If the variability in flow would not affect the resource effects analysis step can be used. on data should be s, the longer time- Note that many water supply yield models use monthly data.
+Daily data is preferred for hydrologic analysis and modeling Is daily data available from data sources identified in 2.A? \bigcirc Yes \bigcirc No If yes, use daily data and proceed.
+If no, determine if longer time-step is adequate for aquatic effects analysis \Box Study period considers range of expected hydrologic conditions (e.g. wet, average, dry) Are flows: \bigcirc relatively constant throughout a time-step or do they \bigcirc vary significantly within a single time-step? □ If flows are governed by upstream reservoir releases, are releases typically ○ more constant or do they ○ vary day-to-day? : ☐ If there is variation in the flow within a time-step, would the range of variation or changes to flow likely affect aquatic resources? \bigcirc Yes \bigcirc No ☐ Gather input from resource specialists or other regulatory agencies to assis (see also HMG 2.F). t in determination Large variability in flows within a time-step are indicators that finer-resolution sought.
+If the variability in flow would not affect the resource effects analysis step can be used.
+Note that many water supply yield models use monthly data.
 Additional Relevant Information fill out here or attach any relevant documentation